-Should we say Malaysian or Malaysian?
+Should we say Malaysian or Malayan?
 Both!
-Actually, it depends on the context, because the two terms do not have exactly the same meaning.
+In fact, it all depends on the context, because the two terms do not have exactly the same meaning.

 Malaysian Malay, Chinese, Indian

-You can be Malaysian, that is, of Malaysian nationality, without being Malaysian.
+One can be Malaysian, that is to say of Malaysian nationality, without being Malaysian.

-Malaysians are nationals of Malaysia.
-So when we are talking about something about the country, we use the adjective Malaysian / Malaysian.
+Malaysians are the nationals of Malaysia.
+When we talk about something related to the country, we use the adjective Malaysian / Malaysian.
 For example: the Malaysian Prime Minister, a Malaysian company.

 The Malaysians are the country's majority ethno-linguistic and historical community.
 Chinese and Indian communities are also important in Malaysia, and there are also indigenous communities in Borneo.

-Being Malay therefore refers to "ethnic" membership.
-This is not insignificant, as Malaysia distinguishes between its citizens on the basis of their origins, according to fairly precise criteria.
-This discrimination is enshrined in the Constitution and is reflected in the civil register.
+Being Malaysian therefore refers to "ethnic" belonging.
+This is not insignificant, because Malaysia distinguishes between its citizens according to their origins, according to quite precise criteria.
+This discrimination is written in the Constitution and is recorded in the civil status.